bbauska/Coursera-Bootstrap/readme.md

 That basically sets up your GitHub repository to mirror your local repository.

-Since I have already linked my repository to Bitbucket, I\'m not going to use my GitHub repository for the purpose.
+Since I have already linked my repository to Bitbucket, I&apos;m not going to use my GitHub repository for the purpose.

 As you noticed, the procedure is pretty much similar on either one of